 Offer excludes the following items: Marriage’s Organic Mixed Corn – 20kg, Marriage’s Organic Layers Pellets – 20kg, Organic Omlet Chicken Feed 10kg and Mixed Corn 10kg, Organic Omlet Chicken Feed 10kg Twin Pack, Organic Omlet Mixed Corn – 10kg, Organic Omlet Chicken Feed 10kg, Feed – Farmyard Layers Pellets – Non Organic 20kg, Easichick Bedding 10kg, Aubiose Bedding – 20kg

-This entry was posted in Delivery Information on December 13th, 2018 by linnearask
+This entry was posted in Offers and promotions on December 13th, 2018 by linnearask

 You will save £10 on orders over £50 when you enter code SANTA10 at checkout this weekend!
 A perfect opportunity to save on those last minutes Christmas presents!